Behringer U-Control UCA222 USB Audio Interface with S/PDIF Out

 An example of a setup would be a multi-channel mixer feeding into the UCA222 via the mixer's stereo outputs.
 This setup is more than adequate for most home recording situations.

-One thing to note is that Behringer also released the UCA202 which is functionally the same unit housed in a silver enclosure.
+One thing to note is that Behringer also released the UCA202 which is functionally the same unit, an audio interface for PC housed in a silver enclosure.

 - A/D Resolution: 16-bit/48kHz